 The Woods Canyon Trail is the southernmost hike in the Sedona region, and hence has the lowest starting elevation (3,860 feet), beginning beside Highway 179 at the Red Rock Ranger Station, from where the well-marked path heads east into the mouth of the wide canyon of Dry Beaver Creek.
 This seasonal drainage is bordered by sloping sides of greyish rock with a few red outcrops, and is not so interesting at first, as the trail winds through alternating grassy flats and patches of woodland, but becomes more scenic after a couple of miles, since from here onwards the ravine often contains pools and sections of flowing water.

 The valley gradually narrows and the path comes closer to the streambed, and a relatively large pool beneath a line of low red cliffs is reached after 2.5 miles, a good target for a shorter hike.
 The official path ends after nearly 5 miles at a larger pool adjoining a big area of flat red siltstone, across which the stream flows partly through a narrow, eroded channel; a very pretty and peaceful location.

 The canyon can be followed a lot further, though the many boulders, the narrowing valley and the dense vegetation make for sometimes slow progress.
 The pools are generally closer together, bordered by the same the same mix of grey and red rocks and eventually, after a somewhat drier stretch, the canyon enters a narrow, twisting, half mile section where the water covers all of the floor and the stream flows through shallow slots.
-This location is about ten miles from the trailhead and so would need a long, strenuous, all day hike to reach, but the round-trip journey just to the second large pool, at the end of the trail, is easily done in half a day.
-The upper narrows can also be reached via a forest track from the north, starting along Schnebly Hill Road.
-There are plenty of wildflowers

-, away from the main red rock areas, and is not obvious, not signed from Hwy 179.
+Woods Canyon is not so often visited, partly as the trailhead lies to the south of the Village of Oak Creek, away from the main red rock areas, and is not obvious, not signed from Hwy 179.
 The hike begins from the south side of the middle of the three parking lots in the Red Rock Ranger Station complex, a cluster of buildings on the east side of the highway, 8.7 miles south of the AZ 89A intersection and 8 miles north of Interstate 17.
 Facilities include a visitor center and rest rooms, and there is no charge for parking.
-The place is surrounded by sloping, bushy, earthen hills but with some red buttes visible to the north, including Courthouse Butte and Bell Rock
+The place is surrounded by sloping, bushy, earthen hills but with some red buttes visible to the north, including Courthouse Butte and Bell Rock.

 The path starts at a gate at the edge of the parking area, immediately entering long grass surrounding a protected section of flowing stream, which originates in Jacks Canyon, the adjacent valley to the north of Woods Canyon.
 The trail crosses the stream, and another channel, then moves through more riparian vegetation for a few hundred feet before rising to dry land and another gate, where a notice advises of the dangers of attempting (in one day), the 22 mile circuit of the Jacks Canyon and Hot Loop trails; this latter branches northwards off the Woods Canyon Trail.
 The route proceeds along a disused vehicle track over sandy flats then descends to a broad strip of grassland at the mouth of the canyon, beyond which the land is more wooded.
 The path crosses a dry side channel of the creek a couple of times, and continues through tree- and bush-covered land before rising slightly to a red rock tributary wash, often containing a few residual pools.
 Soon after here - 2 miles from the highway, and a hundred feet above the valley floor - is the junction with the Hot Loop Trail, which climbs Horse Mesa to the north.